ivmarkov/rust-esp32-std-demo/README.md

 ```
 Hello, world from Rust!
 More complex print [foo, bar]
+Calling into C to get The Answer: 42.
+Big surprise.
 Rust main thread: ...
 This is thread number 0 ...
 This is thread number 1 ...